 - Few or no members have background and experience to drive project, overcome delays and complete project as described

-- Allocation of effort by senior and junior staff to the project may put the project at risk
+- Allocation of effort by project staff may put the project at risk

 - No experience in maneuvering a technology toward a commercial product